bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/test_robot_hardware.rst

 Testing the robot hardware and lowlevel software
 ================================================

+Do the test in the provided order, to find out which part is faulty.

 Preliminaries
 -------------

 #.
 Use robot compile to flash correct version on robot
 #.
 Put robot in a safe spot, on a rope hanging from the ceiling
 #.
 Check if all cables are correctly connected
-#.
-Do the test in the provided order, to find out which part is faulty

 Test hardware and ros_control
 -----------------------------